presnick/ProgramsInformationPeople/_sources/Assignments/ps6.rst

         test.testEqual(health_prompt(3,7), "+++----")
         print "testing health_prompt(0, 4)"
         test.testEqual(health_prompt(0, 4), "----")
+        print "testing health_prompt(5,5)"
+        test.testEqual(health_prompt(5,5) "+++++")
     except:
         print "The function health_prompt is not defined or has an error"

-6. Now you have a fully functioning hangman program!
-Copy your two function definitions for the last two problems at the top of this code box.
-Then, make a change so that you initially start with 7 health instead of 3.
-Try playing the game with your friends!
-Don't forget to save your code.
+8. You have all the pieces of a fully functioning hangman program!
+Now you can put together a program on your own computer to play Hangman.

+	Below is all of the code for the hangman program, *except* for the two functions you just defined in problems 6 and 7.
+(It does not include the special lines allowing it to run in the textbook, and it does not have those function definitions, so this code will not run as expected!
+It's just provided for you to copy.)

+	Copy your two function definitions, from the last two problems, into a Python file, and save it as ``hangman.py`` in your ``106`` folder (anywhere in it you want).
+Then copy the code in the box below into that file, beneath the function definitions you just copied in.

+	Finally, make one more change to the program: add a little bit of code so that after a user types in a secret word to guess, 27 blank lines are printed.
+(This will let you play the game with a friend -- after you enter in a word, a bunch of blank lines will print out, and then when they get the computer to play, they won't see the word you typed!)

 .. activecode:: ps_6_6